Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 It’s not difficult to add a drop of essential oil to a teaspoon of your favorite carrier oil, is it?
 That’s about all there is to it.

-- Essential oils don’t usually bond; they are simple mixtures.
+- No essential oil bond usually; they are simple mixtures.

-- Essential oils do not mix with water; oils float on top.
+- They do not mix with water; oils float on top.

-- Different amounts of essential oils will change the mixture with a carrier oil.
+- Different amounts of essential oil will change the mixture with a carrier oil.

 - The health benefits will differ as well.

-- Equal amounts of essential oils can be added to carrier oils in any order that will not affect the blend or fragrance.
+- Equal amounts can be added to carrier oils in any order that will not affect the blend or fragrance.

 What are Carrier Oils Exactly?